galenhuntington/hpre/README.md

 one might want to move `itemOne` down, or add before it, or remove it.

 Many other languages sensibly allow a _trailing comma_ in such lists, after the last item.
-Java, Python, Perl, Ruby, and modern Javascript (ES5) all do.
+Java, Python, Perl, Ruby, and modern JavaScript all do.
 In Rust it is the recommended style.
 Haskell even allows it in import and export lists.
 It may indeed be better design for the comma to be a (perhaps optionally omitted) terminator rather than a separator.

 `hpre` thus supports this for items split across lines, which is the primary use case.
 You can write